utkinn/PyGmod/docs/getting_started.rst

 ----------------------------

 PyGmod addons look pretty much the same like traditional Lua addons.
 The difference is the presence of ``python`` folder in addon root directory.
 This folder contains Python code.
-You can code addons completely with Python without any Lua code, or you can code them with both Python and Lua.
+You can fully program your addons using Python without Lua, or you can relatively simply combine Python and Lua in one addon.

 How to use it?
 --------------

-If you are a regular Garry's Mod player or addon developer, you have to `install the latest Python version <https://www.python.org/downloads/>`_, then `download the latest release <https://github.com/javabird25/PyGmod/releases/latest>`_, open the ZIP archive and follow the instructions in ``install.txt``.
+If you are a regular Garry's Mod player or addon developer, you have to `install the latest Python version <https://www.python.org/downloads/>`_, then `download the latest PyGmod release <https://github.com/javabird25/PyGmod/releases/latest>`_, open the downloaded ZIP archive and follow the instructions in ``install.txt``.

 If you are a player that want to try out addons that require PyGmod, copy your addons to ``addons`` folder in your